-Andrew has over 19 years’ experience in construction and engineering matters, both in Australia and in the United Kingdom, and advises principals, contractors, sub-contractors, engineers, architects, and other consultants.
+Andrew has more than 20 years’ experience in construction and engineering matters, both in Australia and in the United Kingdom, and advises principals, contractors, sub-contractors, engineers, architects, and other consultants.

-Andrew leads a pre-eminent Construction team in Queensland consisting of 14 construction lawyers.
-His team are regarded as leading advisers to the industry, particularly in relation to the adjudication process under the Building and Construction Industry Payments Act.
-The team was rated in the top 4 law firms in Queensland with respect to construction disputes by Doyle’s Guide 2014 – 2017 and Andrew is generally regarded as one of the leading construction lawyers in Queensland.
+He leads a pre-eminent Construction team in Queensland consisting of 12 construction lawyers regarded as leading advisers to the industry, particularly in relation to the adjudication process under the Building and Construction Industry Payments Act.
+The team was rated in the top 4 in Queensland with respect to construction disputes by Doyle’s Guide 2014 – 2017 and Andrew is generally regarded as one of the leading construction lawyers in Queensland.

 Andrew has significant recent experience, both transactional and dispute work, on a diverse range of complicated projects across Queensland and Australia, including:

 - Gold Coast Light Rail – Stages 1 and 2